khaledboka/docs/docs/installation_windows.md

 	In Production Configure GeoServer before uploading layers from [Here](http://docs.geonode.org/en/master/tutorials/users/managing_layers/upload.html)

 - !!! notes "Notes"
-    - Once CartoView is installed it is expected to install all apps from the App store automatically
+    - Once Cartoview is installed it is expected to install all apps from the App store automatically
-	- At the moment CartoView will fully support Apache server only For nginx deployments, CartoView will be able to detect new apps and get the updates, How ever to apply the updates, web server restart will be required to complete the process.
+	- At the moment Cartoview will fully support Apache server only For nginx deployments, Cartoview will be able to detect new apps and get the updates, How ever to apply the updates, web server restart will be required to complete the process.
-	- CartoView will not be able to restart nginx when new apps are installed.
+	- Cartoview will not be able to restart nginx when new apps are installed.
 	- After you install or update apps from the app manager page you will need to restart nginx manually until this issue is addressed in the future
 	- Follow these steps to get apps working on nginx
 		- Collect static files using this commands